Entry Points into Doing Business with the DoD

 1) I already know the ideal DOD customer

 You may have already identified a specific DoD organization for your services or solution.
-You may already have a point of contact, whether it’s a specific individual or to the organization.
+You may already have a point of contact, whether it’s a specific individual or the organization.

 Recommended Entry Point: Follow organizations on social media, attend industry days (in-person and virtual), and create a user account to set up and save searches and follow opportunities on SAM.gov.